warish56/react-native-keyboard-hoc/README.md

 # react-native-keyboard-hoc

 ## Why?
-##### It helps in efficiently moving the inputFiled  above the keyboard whenever a inputField get focused.
+##### It helps in efficiently moving the inputFiled  above the keyboard whenever an inputField gets focused.

 ## Installation
 `npm i react-native-keyboard-hoc`